Tilted sensitivity analysis in matched observational studies: Discussion

+The tilted sensitivity analysis has appealing practical and theoretical properties: it may be implemented in closed form without use of the separable algorithm of \citet{gas00}; it has a closed-form expression for its design sensitivity even when matching with multiple controls; it improves design sensitivity for a range of generative models; and it improves reported robustness to hidden bias in many real-data examples as illustrated in Table \ref{tab:change}.
+Furthermore, one need not choose between the tilted and conventional approaches to sensitivity analysis with matched controls: the adaptive approach outlined in \S \ref{sec:adapt} provides insurance against a poor choice.
 While the exposition herein has focused on tests of sharp null hypotheses for the general class of sum statistics, for the difference in means statistic \citet{fog23} employed tilting in an investigation of tests of the weak null of no effect on average.
-There it was shown that the untilted difference in means fails to provide a valid sensitivity analysis for the average treatment effect, and that left-skewed generative models can provide large gaps between the nominal and actual Type I error rates; see Table 1, setting (f) of the online supplementary material of \citet{fog23}.
+There it was shown that the untilted difference in means fails to provide a valid sensitivity analysis for the average treatment effect, and that left-skewed generative models can provide large gaps between the nominal and actual Type I error rates.
 It is of interest that left-skewed generative models are precisely the models where the conventional approach outperformed the tilted variant, as demonstrated in Table \ref{tab:designsens}.
-Part of the deficit in power for the tilted approach in this setting may be attributed to the fact that it also provides valid inference for the average treatment effect under mild conditions.
+Part of the deficit in power for the tilted approach in this setting may be attributed to the fact that it also provides valid inference for the average treatment effect under additional restrictions.

-That the tilted approach provided an improvement in design sensitivity relative to the conventional approach for all of the symmetric generative models considered in \S \ref{sec:compare} raises the possibility of a theoretical guarantee along these lines.
-The following result represents a step in this direction.